 Call during clinical months is every fourth night.

-This program has a strong emphasis in developing simulation-based education.
+The Pediatric Critical Care Fellowship has a strong emphasis in developing simulation-based education.
 You are encouraged to participate as a learner in simulation-based education during your first year and then become a facilitator and program developer by the end of your third year of fellowship.
 Ample opportunity to develop educational research is available.

 Pediatric critical care fellows participate in well-organized educational video sessions followed with simulation-based practice for ultrasound skills and central line placement.
 A full boot camp is available prior to the first rotation in the PICU.